Kia Seltos: India

+Facelift

+The refreshed model of the SP2i Seltos was released in India in July 2023.
+The model features a similar styling to the 2023 facelift of the South Korean-made Seltos.
+It is offered in two submodels, which are the Tech Line, GT Line, and X-Line.
+New equipment were introduced, such as a dual screen set-up with two 10.25-inch displays, electronic parking brake, panoramic sunroof, and an advanced driver-assistance system (ADAS).

+Following a brief discontinuation, Kia reintroduced a turbo-petrol engine in India.
+A 1.5-litre turbocharged petrol engine replaces the older 1.4-litre version engine that was phased out in March 2023 as it did not meet Bharat Stage 6 Phase 2 emissions norms.
+The new engine is mated to a 6-speed clutchless 'intelligent' manual transmission (iMT) or a 7-speed dual-clutch automatic gearbox.

 Other markets

-The Indian-built Seltos is exported to several regions, which mostly are emerging markets, including South Africa, North Africa, Southeast Asia (except the Philippines), Latin America, the Middle East, and other South Asian markets.
+The Indian-built Seltos is exported to several regions, which mostly are emerging markets, including South Africa, North Africa, Southeast Asia (except the Philippines), the Middle East (except the UAE), and other South Asian markets.
 It is also assembled by kits in Vietnam starting from July 2020.
-The exported Seltos from India is available with a 1.6-litre petrol engine, which is not offered in the Indian domestic market.
+The exported pre-facelift version of the Seltos from India was available with a 1.6-litre petrol engine, which is not offered in the Indian domestic market.

 It was updated for the Mexican market on 6 August 2021, incorporating the new Kia logo.
+Since August 2023, with the facelifted model Kia Mexico started sourcing the Seltos from China instead of India.
 The Seltos was the best-selling SUV in Mexico in 2020 and 2021.

 Safety

 The Indian-specification Seltos is equipped as standard with two frontal airbags, two front side thorax-protecting airbags (6 airbags made standard in July 2022), antilock brakes, electronic stability control (made standard in April 2022), all-wheel disc brakes, rear parking sensors and front seatbelt reminders.
 Head-protecting curtain airbags are available on higher trim levels, as are tyre pressure monitoring and blind spot detection.

-Global NCAP crash-tested the Indian-market Kia Seltos in its basic safety specification (of the time) of two airbags and anti-lock brakes in 2020 (similar to Latin NCAP 2013).
+Global NCAP 1.0 crash-tested the Indian-market Kia Seltos in its basic safety specification (of the time) of two airbags and anti-lock brakes in 2020 (similar to Latin NCAP 2013).
 The car scored three stars out of five for adult occupant protection in a 64 km/h frontal offset impact.
 The Seltos did not score any points for dynamics for child occupants because Kia refused to nominate child seats for the test.

 Body-in-white repair manuals confirm that the SP2i has different dimensions, shapes and parts from the SP2, and also show that hot-formed reinforcements that aid energy dissipation in the IIHS driver-side small overlap test, which are present in the SP2, are missing in the SP2i.